 "Sunday, the peasants go to church," wrote Madame Romieu at the end of the Second Empire, "some moved by religious feeling, most by habit or by fear of what people say."
 One went to church because it was the thing to do on Sunday, because it was one of the few social occasions of the week, because it was an opportunity for talking business or meeting friends, acquaintances, relatives.
 It was--especially for the women, once men had grasped at the opportunities that fairs held out-the sole occasion to escape the isolation in which many lived, the major recreation or diversion in a restricted life.
 Observance business, and pleasure were combined.
 One went to mass wearing one's Sunday best, and given the muddy cart tracks, this often meant special paths, mass roads, chemins de messe.
 Public announcements were made by the village crier as the congregation left the service, public sales were often timed to fall after it, one could slip off later to call on the notary or the doctor, or drop in to the tavern, circle, or cafe.
 Even if a majority did not attend the service but went about their work as on any other day, "a multitude of peasants gathered in front of the church, discussed politics, made deals, filled the taverns."

 In a world where entertainment was scarce, church provided a certain festive diversion.
 Those attending might well "love the high mass, the rich ornaments, seeing a great many statues of saints in their churches."
-Writing about his grandmother, Charles Peguy presented church attendance as a treat for the lonely child raised in a woodcutter's hut in Bourbonnais in the early 1800's : "When she was good, she was allowed to go on Sunday to mass in the village she wore her sabots because one doesn't go to church barefoot, and she was happy because that's where everybody met, where they exchanged news, where one heard about deaths, marriages, births, where gossip flowed about what was going on, where servants were hired."
+Writing about his grandmother, Charles Peguy presented church attendance as a treat for the lonely child raised in a woodcutter's hut in Bourbonnais in the early 1800's : "When she was good, she was allowed to go on Sunday to mass in the village she wore her sabots because one doesn't go to church barefoot, and she was happy because that's where everybody met, where they exchanged news, where one heard about deaths, marriages, births, where gossip flowed about what was going on, where servants were hired."Technological limits placed practical restriction on the ability of people to leave their local circumstances and the only show in town was the Church.
+What modernity did is give people alternatives.

 We see that in the churches, as in the schools, non-attendance is a way of measuring ineffectiveness.
 The growing numbers of migrant workers going to the cities added to this trend.
 Urban workers worked Sundays and holidays, or did so very often.
 The more earnest the man, the more he worked.
 The less responsible were the more likely to get drunk during their free time.
 The Church did not see them either way.
 Like the Revolution, acquaintance with the city did not destroy religious sentiment.
 It simply made nonconformity possible or created another kind of conformity.
 Men who attended church at home because their peers did ceased to attend church where such attendance was exceptional.
 The city merely provided an opportunity for the collapse of practices "shallowly rooted in the personality."
 Returning migrants may well have lost whatever impulse to religious conformity they had left with.
 They did not necessarily bandy this about so long as the priest retained his influence in the community.
 But they were ready to welcome emancipation when it came.

 At any rate, all observers seem to have sensed the shallowness of faith behind the slackness of observance.
 In Beauce respectable farmers, "preoccupied by the care to augment their fortune, work to this end even on Sunday during the services, so that the churches are deserted."
 Not that they lacked respect for religion, "but they consider that the time they would spend in church would be lost for their work and their fortune."
 Not challenge, but indifference and hardheadedness.
 One farmer declared that he would rather go to hell, since heaven was too high and far away.
 He was not interested in salvation ("it's not in my way of thinking; ... it's not done").
 The paradise he sought was here on earth.
-"The absence of religious sentiment [in the countryside, especially] is such that there are communes where scarcely one marriage in six is blessed in church" (Yonne, 1862) .
+"The absence of religious sentiment [in the countryside, especially] is such that there are communes where scarcely one marriage in six is blessed in church" (Yonne, 1862) .What Weber argues is that modernity gave the people the real world option of not practicing religion in a way that was not possible prior to modernity.
+It's true that there were modernist elements that actually tried to stifle religion but the real solvent were the new opportunities afforded by modernity.
+City life, particularly, was different and provided for more anonymity--and opportunities for alternatives-- than life in the village.
+Life in small local communities is difficult to live anonymously and peer pressure tends to encourage conformity, not that there was much else to do.
+What all observers seem to note is that religious rot did not really set in till the last two decades of the 19th Century, just as French modernisation was gaining steam and well after the French Revolution with all of its Enlightenment Ideas.

 In 1874 the bishop of Limoges bewailed "this grievous inertia of the masses."
 Alain Corbin, who has found no evidence of a great increase in religious indifference in the Limousin before 1870, notes a "brutal fall of religious practice" just about that time~not yet the godlessness the bishop of Limoges described in 1875, "but indifference, an incurable apathy, the total abandonment of religious duties, [and] universal disaffection."
 In the Limousin the Church's identification with the Moral Order brought anticlericalism.
-But even there, as almost everywhere, the most detached or hostile
+But even there, as almost everywhere, the most detached or hostileand,

 maintained their loyalty to rites of passage and local festivals.
 More generally, as in Puy-de-Dome, "the religious question leaves our countrymen indifferent." though they "continue to go to church on Sunday out of habit."

-Weber hits the nail on the head here by recognising that a "personal" faith "anchored in personality" is a different thing than an apparent faith of custom, habit and convenience.
+From the Church's point of view, every innovation only made things worse.
+The bicycle was blamed for enabling young people to avoid mass.
+Tourists, visitors, and returning emigrants felt increasingly free to speak of their indifference to religious practice or even their scorn of it.
+Military service side-by-side with "pagan" urban workers made some peasants ashamed of a show of piety as a mark of their bumpkin backwardness.
+Finally, with war in 1914 there came a culmination of the pressures toward detachment.
+Yet, how far and fast would all these factors have worked if religion had been solidly anchored in personality?Weber hits the nail on the head here by recognising that a "personal" faith "anchored in personality" is a different thing than an apparent faith of custom, habit and convenience.
 What modernity exposed is that the "personal faith" was strongly lacking and that a lot of religious practice was a habit contingent upon circumstances.
 Modernity changed the circumstances and exposed the shallowness in religious belief.
 What Weber is hinting at--in a roundabout way-- is the notion that a strong faith is not opposed to modernity its just that weak faith is corroded by it.
 And pre-Modern Europe had a lot of weak faith.
 What Weber is getting at is that Modernity is not a solvent of religion, it is a solvent of weak and superficial religion, it separates the wheat from the chaff.

 The other element at play here was not so much the philosophy of scientific materialism but the practical consequences of it.
 Just as there are no atheists in foxholes, in a world where life was precarious and the means for mastering nature extremely limited, prayer and religion were of some utility to the peasant: